It’s Okay To See A Therapist

 After telling someone about your plans to improve your mental health with therapy, they might say:

 If you’ve ever heard these responses before, you’re not alone.
 When you tell someone you’re seeking help for depression, anxiety, or low-self esteem, you might be worried about what others will think of you.
 You may feel judged for seeking help.
-Some might even tell you that it’s “weak” to talk about your problems with a professional.
+Some might even tell you that it’s “weak” to talk about your problems with a professional therapist.
 In turn, you may not end up getting the help that could significantly change your life for the better.

-While caring for the physical body is often seen as an immediate and legitimate concern, caring for the mind is not viewed in the same way.
-However, it should be.
-The mind is a part of the body, and therefore should be cared for with the same concern that would be given to a heart, kidney, or liver.
 Even more, when we experience prolonged depression, anxiety, or anger, it can cause physical ailments to manifest themselves.
 Just one example of this is how negative mental states can increase the risk of heart disease or worsen existing heart issues (Karki & Mahara, 2022).

 People often race to a physician’s office when they feel troubling physical symptoms such as chest pain, dizziness, or a rapid heart beat.
 Likewise, when we feel sadness, depression, anger, or anxiety, we should consider seeing a therapist.
 Just as the various parts of our physical bodies need periodic testing and evaluation, the mind needs to be cared for and monitored, too.
-This is called the mind-body connection.
+This is called the mind-body connection

-The mind-body connection is so important for our well-being.
 We should try our best to be in tune with it.
 As we periodically examine our physical symptoms to make sure we aren’t coughing, sneezing, or wheezing, we should also be checking our mental health to see whether or not we are:

 We should also be checking in with ourselves and how we are feeling on a regular basis.
 If you’ve never tried checking in with yourself mentally, here are some tips to get started: